opencontainers/runtime-tools/man/oci-runtime-tool-generate.1.md

 **--rootfs-path**=ROOTFSPATH
   Path to the rootfs, which can be an absolute path or relative to bundle path. e.g the absolute path of rootfs is /to/bundle/rootfs, bundle path is /to/bundle, then the value set as ROOTFSPATH should be `/to/bundle/rootfs` or `rootfs`.
+The default is *rootfs*.

 **--rootfs-propagation**=PROPOGATIONMODE
   Mount propagation for root filesystem.